 A sweet, old-fashioned Southern layer cake.

 You’ll be glad you got your hands on this old-fashioned hummingbird cake recipe.
-Hummingbird cake is a sweet Southern cake that’s moist, flavorful from banana, pineapple, nuts and cinnamon, and has a laid-back charm that everyone loves.
+Hummingbird cake is a sweet Southern layer cake that’s moist, flavorful from banana, pineapple, nuts and cinnamon, loaded with laid-back charm.

 For as classic and old-fashioned as hummingbird cake feels, the cake has not been around for very long.
 Southern Living first published the hummingbird cake recipe in 1978.
 The layer cake was submitted by a Greensboro, North Carolina widow named Mrs. H.L Wiggins.